segmentio/segment-docs/src/connections/destinations/catalog/actions-liveramp-audiences/index.md

 8. File a [support case](https://docs.liveramp.com/connect/en/considerations-when-uploading-the-first-file-to-an-audience.html#creating-a-support-case){:target="_blank"} with the LiveRamp team to configure and enable ingestion.

 **Note**: Mapping tester will not be available for this destination.
 Batched events are required to activate the destination.
+The destination can only be tested end-to-end with a source attached to it.

 {% include components/actions-fields.html settings="false"%}